lsst-dm/dmtn-193/index.rst

 - Serve the authentication system from its own origin
 - Serve all APIs from a single origin shared by the APIs, but separate from the other origins

+Pure APIs (ones that are not part of a web browser UI and do not serve any JavaScript, CSS, or other similar content) can share a single origin as long as it is separate from all UI origins.
+This is true even if some of the API backend servers are untrusted.
+No JavaScript will run from that origin, so there is no risk of same-origin attacks even between untrusted API backend servers.
+We will hide incoming credentials from the backend servers and disable cookie authentication to such APIs, so there is also no need to put them in separate origins for credential management purposes.

 This approach will require some additional complexity in the authentication process to transfer cookie-based web browser credentials from one origin to another.
 See `SQR-051`_ for additional details.